hpcaubuserguide/hpcaub_userguide/userdoc/octopus/getting_connected.rst

 Connecting to a graphical user interface
 ========================================

-VNC session are useful only if you want to have a desktop like environment on the HPC cluster displayed on your computer.
-VNC session are not needed if you want to use the command line and submit batch jobs.
+VNC sessions are useful only if you want to have a desktop like environment on the HPC cluster displayed on your computer.
+VNC sessions are not needed if you want to use the command line and submit batch jobs.

 VNC clients